Pedro Castellanos: Early life

 After a basic education in the UK and attendance at a military school in the United States, Castellanos returned to Guadalajara and studied at Ambrosio Ulloa's Engineering School, obtaining a degree in engineering and architecture in 1924.
-His first job was collaboration with Arnulfo Villaseñor in the construction of José Guadalupe Zuno (at the intersection of Bosques and Union).
+His first job was collaboration with Arnulfo Villaseñor in the construction of the José Guadalupe Zuno house (at the intersection of Bosque and Union).

 By 1925 he was already a lead designer at the office of Juan José Barragán, a prominent builder of the time (he replaced Luis Barragán, who had left to open shop on his own).
 Around 1931, Pedro Castellanos founded Castellanos and Negrete, leading to a series of brilliant solutions to professional commissions.

 Career

 Castellanos was known for his talent and versatility, as well as a clever eclecticism.
-Together with Luis Barragán, Ignacio Díaz Morales, and Rafael Urzúa, Pedro Castellanos became known as a proponent of ‘traditional modernity’ (a return to traditional values while also acknowledging contemporaneity).
-According to Julio de la Peña, Pedro Castellanos was "a precursor of contemporary architecture, the most authentic, with a very vivacious architecture, yet without losing a certain simplicity".
+Together with his classmates Luis Barragán, Ignacio Díaz Morales, and Rafael Urzúa they established the Tapatia School of Architecture movement (1928–1936), and Castellanos became known as a proponent of ‘traditional modernity’ (a return to traditional values while also acknowledging contemporaneity).
+According to Julio de la Peña, Castellanos was "a precursor of contemporary architecture, the most authentic, with a very vivacious architecture, yet without losing a certain simplicity".